codess-aus/PL-900/Bus_value.md

 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.
 You can use Power Apps to build and deploy customized apps that work on any device without writing code.

+You should use Power Apps to create customized apps that meet business requirements and increase effciency.

 Build a Dashboard using **Power Bl** by connecting your SharePoint list to Power Bl and analyzing your inventory data. power Bl takes business data and allows you to display it in ways that makes the most sense to users.

+You should use Power Bl to create reports and dashboards that analyze raw data and provide insights in an understandable manner.

 You should recommend Power Bl to create reports that analyze critical business operations.
 Power Bl can be used to create dashboards and reports that help business users visualize data from internal and external sources.